Celytic/Wine-Game-Compatibilities/Game-list.md

 # If you would like me to test a game, submit an issue ticket and I will check the game out.

+# The Greatest Penguin Heist of All Time
+Penguins.
+Runs native, game is jank as hell and a lot of fun.

+# Titanfall 2
+Use the Lutris script to install it and let it cache shaders just like Overwatch; game will work fine and play well.

 # CastleMiner Z
 Game seems to run without issues; framerate is capped at 60.
 Not too much to report, game seems to work okay in offline singleplayer; haven't tested it in multiplayer; may add that later.